-The first students were admitted to the Traditional Bachelor of Science in Nursing four-year degree on the Lubbock campus in August, 1981.
-Four years later, RN to

-BSN students were admitted in the Permian Basin.
-The first students were admitted to the Master of Science in Nursing track in 1988, and the Accelerated Second Degree track was launched in Austin and in Lubbock in 2005, and is now offered in Abilene, the Permian Basin, Amarillo, and Dallas-Ft.
+The first students were admitted to the Traditional Bachelor of Science in Nursing four-year degree on the Lubbock campus in August 1981.
+Four years later, RN to BSN students were admitted in the Permian Basin.
+The first students were admitted to the Master of Science in Nursing track in 1988.
+The Accelerated Second Degree BSN Program was launched in Austin and in Lubbock in 2005, and is now offered in Abilene, the Permian Basin, Amarillo, and Dallas-Ft.
 Worth area.
 In 2008, the inaugural cohort of doctoral students was admitted into the Doctor of Nursing Practice degree program, and in 2009, the Traditional BSN program was expanded to include Abilene and the Permian Basin.
+The Accelerated Veteran to BSN Program admitted its inaugural cohort in 2016 in Dallas, San Antonio and Amarillo.